uspki/policies/certificate-policy.md

 CAs SHALL NOT issue a Certificate with:

 a.
 Extensions that do not apply in the context of the public Internet (such as an extendedKeyUsage value for a service that is only valid in the context of a privately managed network), unless:

-    i. such value falls within an OID arc for which the Applicant demonstrates ownership, or ii. the Applicant can otherwise demonstrate the right to assert the data in a public context; or
+i. such value falls within an OID arc for which the Applicant demonstrates ownership, or
+ii. the Applicant can otherwise demonstrate the right to assert the data in a public context; or

 b. semantics that, if included, will mislead a Relying Party about the certificate information verified by the CA (such as including extendedKeyUsage value for a smart card, where the CA is not able to verify that the corresponding Private Key is confined to such hardware due to remote issuance).

 #### 7.1.2.5 Application of RFC 5280
-For purposes of clarification, a Precertificate, as described in RFC 6962 - Certificate Transparency, shall not be considered to be a "certificate" subject to the requirements of RFC 5280 - Internet X.509 Public Key Infrastructure Certificate and Certificate Revocation List (CRL) Profile under these Baseline Requirements.
+For purposes of clarification, a Precertificate, as described in RFC 6962 - Certificate Transparency, shall not be considered to be a "certificate" subject to the requirements of RFC 5280 - Internet X.509 Public Key Infrastructure Certificate and Certificate Revocation List (CRL) Profile under this Certificate Policy and the CAB Forum Baseline Requirements.

 ### 7.1.3 Algorithm object identifiers
 CAs SHALL NOT issue Subscriber Certificates utilizing the SHA-1 hash algorithm.